Belly of the Beast's Restaurant Comeback Spotlights a James Beard Worthy Chef — Lunch and a New Summer Menu Beckon

 A Food Couple Is Making an Impact on Spring's Dining SceneBY Laura Landsbaum // 06.16.24

-Chef Thomas and Liz Billie own the new Belly of the Beast restaurant in Spring.
+Chef Thomas and Liz Bille own the new Belly of the Beast restaurant in Spring.
 (Photo by Foodie Cinematic)

 Tres Leches is one of two desserts on the dinner menu at Belly of the Beast.
 (Photo by Matthew Pena)